fedora-infra/asknot-ng/README.md

 [Josh Matthews][jdm], [Henri Koivuneva][wham], and [others][asknot-contribs].

-I stumbled upon and loved the original [whatcanidoformozilla.org][wcidfm] and wanted to deploy it for the [Fedora Community][fedora], but found that I couldn’t easily change the questions and links that were presented.
-A year went by, and in 2015 I wrote this:  “asknot-ng”.
+I stumbled upon and loved the original [whatcanidoformozilla.org][wcidfm] and wanted to deploy it for the [Fedora Community][fedora] but I found that I couldn’t easily change the questions and links that were presented.
+A year went by and in 2015 I wrote this:  “asknot-ng”.

-The gist of this “next generation” rewrite is to make it as configurable as possible, so others can benefit.
-There is a primary script, ``asknot-ng.py`` that functions as a static-site generator.
+The gist of this “next generation” rewrite is to make it as configurable as possible.
+There is a primary script, ``asknot-ng.py`` that works like a static-site generator.
 It takes as input three things:

 - A questions file, written in yaml (see the [example][example-questions] or [Fedora’s file][fedora-questions]).
 You’ll have to write your own one of